 The Lumintrail Headlight

 Another light so good that it has its own review – which you can see here.
-I like this light so much that I bought Mrs. Average Joe Cyclist one for Christmas (and some other stuff too – I may be a lot of things, but I’m not cheap!)
+I like this light so much that I bought Mrs. Average Joe Cyclist one for Christmas (and some other stuff too, of course – I may be a lot of things, but I’m not cheap!)

 Rear Lights for Road/Commuter Bikes